tomstafford/editors/README.md

 ![](figs/gpa_vs_eds.png)

+I made a [crude version with rollover functionality](https://tomstafford.github.io/editors/figs/plotly.html), so you can pick out your favourite UK institutions.
+Imperial is in the top right, UCL is the large blop nearly as high up the y axis.
+Oxford is the largest blob, on the x=3.5 line.

 # Caveats

 My analysis "double-counts" individuals who are editors on more than one journal

 There's more to life than REF scores (but you might not know it from the way some institutional processes work)

+A Tom Stafford project, feedback by email or to [@tomstafford](https://mastodon.online/@tomstafford)